-When looking at how you actually unlock a door, it's typically through a wall or door-mounted reader.
-At first glance, all door access readers may seem the same.
-The main differences are how they connect to the access control system (either on-premise in the IT room, or through the cloud) via wireless or wired connection - or not at all.
-But another factor is power supply - either they are battery powered, low voltage connected, or "power over ethernet" (PoE) - more about that below.
+At first glance, all door access readers may seem similar, and it can be hard to know what differentiates the various systems you see on the market.
+Factors such as how they are connected to the access control system (either on-premise in the IT room, or through the cloud) via wireless or wired connection (or not at all) can help you to figure out which solution is best for your needs.
+Additionally, another factor is power supply - either they are battery powered, low voltage connected, or "power over ethernet" (PoE) - more on that below.

 - Standalone proximity readers

 Let's explore the reader types in more detail.

 Standalone proximity readers